 Promoting your top sales rep to manager seems like the logical next step, but it’s a classic mistake that can backfire spectacularly.
 The skills that make someone a phenomenal individual contributor are rarely the same ones needed to lead a team.
-A great sales manager isn't just a super-rep; they are a coach, a strategist, and a data-driven leader who builds systems for repeatable success.
-Their job is to make everyone on their team better.
-This guide breaks down what the role truly entails, from driving revenue and developing people to the specific skills that separate the best from the rest.
+A great rep is focused on their own number; a great manager is obsessed with making everyone on their team better.
+They shift from being a player to being a coach, a strategist, and a data-driven leader who builds systems for repeatable success.
+A great sales manager is a force multiplier, and their real job is to build a revenue engine, not just close deals.
+This guide breaks down what the role truly entails, from driving performance and developing people to the specific skills that separate the best from the rest.

 Key Takeaways